learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 One benefit of working with this dataset for practice with segmentation is that we actually have the ground-truth labels of what market segment each customer actually belongs to.
-For this reason, we'll borrow some methodology from Supervised Learning and store these labels separately, so that we can use them afterwards to check how well our clustering segmentation actually performed.
+For this reason, we'll borrow some methodology from supervised learning and store these labels separately, so that we can use them afterward to check how well our clustering segmentation actually performed.

 Let's get started by importing everything we'll need.